geolits/bookstore_restAPI/README.md

 The commands to run the image is this:
 ```
-docker run -it -p 8080:8080 geolits/bookstore_rest_api  (with this commnad we can see the terminal of the application)
+docker run -it -p 8080:8080 --name bookstore_rest_api  geolits/bookstore_rest_api  (with this commnad we can see the terminal of the application)

 or

+docker run -d -p 8080:8080 --name bookstore_rest_api  geolits/bookstore_rest_api (contianer in detach mode, we will not see the command line in our cmd)

 ```